mike805/codecrypt-win32/README.md

 Minutes-long key generation is normal - it's not broken!
 Everything is fast after the key generation.

+The win32 version reads files in binary mode, so ASCII-armored input files must be in Unix format, free of DOS CR characters.
+Fixing this is possible and would require parsing input switches and deciding when to set either the input or the output to text mode.

 * codecrypt-portable-win32.zip
   Codecrypt portable executable binary package for win32 If you just want to run codecrypt on Windows, this is the only file you need.